cvitter/ATO2016/README.md

 # ATO2016 - Easy Time Series Analysis

-This GitHub repository contains instructions and code to reproduce the work demonstrated in my All Things Open 2016 Presentation: Easy Time Series Analysis with NoSQL, Python, Pandas and Jupyter.
+This GitHub repository contains instructions and code to reproduce the work demonstrated in my All Things Open 2016 Presentation: Easy Time Series Analysis with NoSQL, Python, Pandas and Jupyter (https://allthingsopen.org/talk/easy-time-series-analysis-with-nosql-python-pandas-jupyter/).

 To run the examples contained in this repo you will need to: